GoogleCloudPlatform/eventarc-samples/route-cloudguard-eventarc/README.md

 updateTime: '2023-01-19T09:14:24.975138277Z'
 ```

-## Create a notification in CloudGuard
+## Create a notification handler in CloudGuard

 Next, you need to set up a notification handler to watch for specific access
 events in Check Point CloudGuard and forward notification of these events to